nicholasjackson/workshop-vault-for-developers/docs/z05-injecting-vault-agent/z01-auth.md

   > .secret-id
 ```

-If you cat the file you will see the secret-id has been succesfully written.
+If you cat the file you will see the secret-id has been successfully written.

 <VSCodeTerminal target="Vault">
   <Command>cat .secret-id</Command>